Joshua27/BSynthesis/README.md

 In this context, we do not parallelize the default library configuration but use a single core only.
 The tool finally parallelizes synthesis for different library configurations in Java.
 Furthermore, we provide as many examples as necessary to find a unique solution without demanding an interaction with the user.
-We used a maximum timeout of 10 minutes while _ indicates that this timeout has been reached without finding a solution.
+We used a maximum timeout of 10 minutes.

 | Program              | Exact Library | Timeout      | Default Library | Timeout | Examples |
 |----------------------|---------------|---------|-----------------|---------|----------|